nodejs/node/src/README.md

 particular a set of JavaScript objects that can refer to each other (the “heap”).

+The `v8::Isolate` is often passed to other V8 API functions, and provides some APIs for managing the behaviour of the JavaScript engine.

 V8 APIs are not thread-safe unless explicitly specified.
 In a typical Node.js application, the main thread and any `Worker` threads each have one `Isolate`, and JavaScript objects from one `Isolate` cannot refer to objects from